neo4j/python-graph-visualization/docs/source/integration.rst

 a `sampling <https://neo4j.com/docs/graph-data-science/current/management-ops/graph-creation/sampling/>`_
 method yourself and passing the resulting projection to ``from_gds``.

-We can also provide an optional ``size_property`` parameter, which should refer to a node property of the projection, and will be used to determine the sizes of the nodes in the visualization.

-The ``additional_node_properties`` parameter is also optional, and should be a list of additional node properties of the projection that you want to include in the visualization.
+The ``node_properties`` parameter is also optional, and should be a list of additional node properties of the projection that you want to include in the visualization.
 The default is ``None``, which means that all properties of the nodes in the projection will be included.
 Apart from being visible through on-hover tooltips, these properties could be used to color the nodes, or give captions to them in the visualization, or simply included in the nodes' ``Node.properties`` maps without directly impacting the visualization.
-If you want to include node properties stored at the Neo4j database, you can include them in the visualization by using the `additional_db_node_properties` parameter.
+If you want to include node properties stored at the Neo4j database, you can include them in the visualization by using the `db_node_properties` parameter.

-The last optional property, ``node_radius_min_max``, can be used (and is used by default) to scale the node sizes for the visualization.
-It is a tuple of two numbers, representing the radii (sizes) in pixels of the smallest and largest nodes respectively in the visualization.
-The node sizes will be scaled such that the smallest node will have the size of the first value, and the largest node will have the size of the second value.
-The other nodes will be scaled linearly between these two values according to their relative size.
-This can be useful if node sizes vary a lot, or are all very small or very big.

 Example